 Do you enjoy meeting people from other cultures?
 Does the desire to travel or work abroad spark your interest?
 Would you like to work with immigrants and refugees helping them develop their English language skills?
 TESOL (Teaching English to Speakers of Other Languages) can help you achieve all these goals and more.

-We offer 3 options—certificate and minor (for non-education majors) and licensure (for education majors).
+We offer 3 options—a certificate or a minor for non-education majors and licensure for education majors.

-- A TESOL Certification is intended for those who hope to teach English in addition to their primary career focus.
+- A TESOL Certificate is intended for those who hope to teach English in addition to their primary career focus, especially in international settings.
 Through this program, you will earn a certificate as evidence that you are equipped with the basic skills needed for teaching English.
-This certification requires five courses/14 credit hours, including a two-credit practicum.
+This certificate requires 14 credit hours, including a two-credit practicum.

 - A TESOL minor combines well with many majors.
-It will allow you to utilize your skills in academic institutions, language school, social agencies, business/technology institutes, church programs, missions opportunities and more.
-This minor requires seven courses (including one education class) along with your choice of electives.
-This minor is open to non-education students.
+It will allow you to utilize your skills in language schools, social agencies, non-profit organizations, business/technology institutes, church programs, mission opportunities and more.
+This minor requires 24-26 credit hours of coursework along with your choice of several electives.
+The minor is open to non-education students.